 Hackers will always choose the path of least resistance, so we have architected our platforms to make it as difficult as possible for hackers to gain access.
 Security is the number one priority of our HIPAA-compliant hosting, security that does not interrupt the user experience, but one that meets and exceeds the administrative, physical, and technical requirements of HIPAA compliance.

-Our clients are reaping the rewards of committing to cloud-first technology, with huge benefits afforded to them in the form of data storage capacity and impressive reprovisioning capabilities on a secure cloud platform.
-HIPAA compliant hosting protects ePHI, provides a robust and resilient service, and creates a collaborative environment perfect for healthcare professionals to interact and share ideas.
+Our clients who are healthcare providers are reaping the rewards of committing to cloud-first technology, with huge benefits afforded to them in the form of data storage capacity and impressive reprovisioning capabilities on a secure cloud computing platform.
+HIPAA compliant hosting protects patient data, provides a robust and resilient service, and creates a collaborative environment perfect for healthcare professionals to interact and share ideas.

 HIPAA Compliant Hosting

-Are you in need of an infrastructure that can protect the health data of your organization?
+Are you in need of cloud computing solutions that can protect the patient data of your organization?
 At Atlantic.Net, whatever your technical requirements, we can offer a top-grade HIPAA-Compliant Cloud Hosting solution.
 Get a HIPAA-Cloud Cost from one of our experts.